guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-kafka-rest/01-logging/README.md

-# Splunk Universal Forwarder sidecar container to monitor events logging of Confluent kafka-rest in a Kubernetes deployment
+# Splunk Universal Forwarder sidecar container for events Confluent kafka-rest logging in a Kubernetes deployment

 --------------------------------------------------------------------------------